 True racism is when a person has negative feelings toward someone based on race alone.
 When person A has all of the characteristics that person B normally accepts as constituting a “decent” person (education, dress, speech, attitude, etc.), but they reject them anyway because of their race, that makes them a racist.

 Too often this is confused with behavior-based judgment, and this misunderstanding harms society greatly.
-When a group of 15 black men walk into a mall dressed as gangsta-rappers — shouting, laughing, and ogling every woman that passes by — the hate that is directed at them is based on their behavior, not their race.
+When a group of 15 black men walk into a mall dressed as gangsta-rappers — shouting, laughing, and ogling every woman that passes by — the hate that is directed at them is usually based on their behavior, not their race.
+And it’d be much the same for the same group of people acting the same way if they were white.

-This is in stark contrast to the stereotypical white father who won’t let his daughter marry a black guy from a great family who just got his MBA from Harvard.
-That’s racism.
-And until we as a society can openly acknowledge and discuss this distinction we’re doomed to continue in our fear-based silence that does nothing but harm us.:
+This is in severe contrast to the stereotypical white father who won’t let his daughter marry a black guy from a great family who just got his MBA from Harvard—just because he’s black.